University of Louisville Scholar and Distinguished Scholar Program

 1. Initial term of appointment will be three years.
 The appointment will be renewable depending upon satisfactory performance of the assignment as defined below.
 It is the goal of this program that the title of Scholar will continue to be renewed throughout the entire academic career of the awardee.
 Whether or not this occurs will depend upon the ability of the awardee to meet or exceed the standards of the assignment and to demonstrate substantial evidence of continued productivity.
 Performance under the contract will be reviewed at regular intervals in line with the current contract.

 2. A renewal term may be for three to five years based upon probability of continued productivity at the assigned level.
 Likewise, the award may be converted upon renewal to Distinguished University Scholar from University Scholar or vice versa.
-Scholar reviews may be synchronized with other personnel contract reviews, e.g. Periodic Career Review, Endowed Chair reviews, etc.
+Scholar reviews may be synchronized with other personnel contract reviews, e.g. Periodic Career Review, Endowed Chair reviews, etc. Faculty members with a Scholar appointment who are entering into phased retirement are not eligible for renewal and should not be forwarded for renewal by the unit Deans.

 3. The salary supplement is not part of the salary commitment of the Scholar but is a discretionary award of the University based on additional expected work responsibilities and performance.
 A Scholar holding a twelve month university appointment will receive an annual salary supplement for the contract period.
 The total amount of the salary supplement for a University Scholar will be equivalent to 5% of the Scholar-generated Research Infrastructural Fund plus $10,000.
 For a Distinguished University Scholar the supplement will be equivalent will be equivalent to 5% of the Distinguished University Scholar-generated Research Infrastructural Fund plus $20,000.
 The salary supplement will be provided by the Executive Vice President for Research and Innovation and the Dean of the academic unit as described below.
 Termination of the contract will include withdrawal of the salary supplement.
 In general, University accounting practices treat the salary supplement similar to base salary in that total employee benefits are calculated including this compensation and the supplement reflects compensation for work required as part of the Scholar designation.